- Flat spade

 The care you give a tree after transplanting is extremely important.
 If the tree is smaller, planted on flat terrain, and not exposed to a lot of wind, you shouldn’t need to stake it.
 The roots will actually grow deeper and stronger if you don’t.
 But consider staking unsteady or larger trees.

-After transplanting, ensure the tree gets enough water in relation to the climate, soil type, and rainfall levels.
-Generally, homeowners should plan to deeply water the tree every day for the first two weeks.
-Refrain from fertilizing the tree for at least one year; you want the tree to concentrate its energy on rebuilding its root system instead of producing new growth.
+Transplanted trees typically need more water than normal in the first year of recovery from the move.
+Avoid overwatering to the point of soggy soil.
+Refrain from fertilizing the tree for at least one year; you want the tree to concentrate its energy on rebuilding a root system instead of producing new growth.

-With some planning and thoughtful care, you’ll be able to enjoy your transplanted tree in its new location for many years to come.
+Be patient as the tree recovers; it will not produce much growth in its first season in the new home.
+But with some planning and thoughtful care, you’ll be able to enjoy your transplanted tree in its new location for many years to come.